Several How to’s describe operational practices with DNSSEC:

 Warning

-Don’t combine this with AXFR - the slaves would keep refreshing all the time.
-If you need fast updates, sync the backend databases directly with incremental updates (or use the same database server on the slaves)
+Don’t combine this with AXFR - the secondaries would keep refreshing all the time.
+If you need fast updates, sync the backend databases directly with incremental updates (or use the same database server on the secondaries)

 Ignore default-soa-edit and/or default-soa-edit-signed settings.